 The below article is courtesy of the Marion County Public Health Department.
 Please see the visitor information page for specifics about the Sidney & Lois Eskenazi Hospital.

-In response to increased activity of respiratory viruses such as flu and RSV, hospitals in Marion County will soon begin implementing temporary restrictions for visitors.
-Virginia A. Caine, M.D., director and chief medical officer of the Marion County Public Health Department, is making the request as part of the patient visitor policy of the Indianapolis Coalition for Patient Safety.
+Director and Chief Medical Officer of the Marion County Public Health Department, Virginia A. Caine, M.D., is making the request as part of the patient visitor policy of the Indianapolis Coalition for Patient Safety to help protect hospital patients and staff.

 - No visitors with symptoms of illness such as sudden onset of fever, cough, headache, muscle and joint pain, sore throat, and runny nose.

 - No visitors under the age of 18.
+Some facilities may allow younger visitors or make exceptions to visitor restrictions based on specific circumstances.

 Marion County hospitals participating in the temporary visitor restrictions include those within Community Health Network, Franciscan Health Indianapolis, Ascension St. Vincent, Indiana University Health, and Sidney & Lois Eskenazi Hospital.

-Individuals should talk with their medical provider about these vaccines and which ones are recommended for them based on age and other factors.
+Individuals should talk with their medical provider about these vaccines, and which ones are recommended for them based on age and other factors.

 The Indianapolis Coalition for Patient Safety is comprised of chief executive, medical, nursing, quality, safety, and pharmacy officers from six Indianapolis health systems.
 In addition, there is participation by the Indiana Hospital Association, Indiana Department of Health, and the Marion County Public Health Department.
 The coalition is a non-profit public charity organization.